Sump Pump Buyer's Guide

 How To Pick The Perfect Sump Pump

-You'll hardly think about your sump pump until it's too late.
+It's easy to forget about your sump pump until it's too late.

 If your sump pump system fails during a big rain event, your basement can flood in minutes, causing extensive damage to your valuables and appliances, not to mention the huge costs and headaches that come with basement flood cleanup.

 Learning how to get the right sump pump for your home is one of the best things you can do to protect it before you're in trouble.
 Watch the video to learn how to size up your system properly.
-Below, learn about the 4 types of sump pumps available and when to consider each type.

 Primary Sump Pumps